 You are the one to determine the amount of fiber in your keto diet.
 This meal plan doesn’t have to be low-fiber by default.
 However, the ketogenic diet must have a lot of fat vs. few carbs.
 Therefore, it’s very easy to ‘lose your way’ with keeping it healthy and somewhat balanced.
 Note that keto will never be a ‘healthy well-balanced’ diet because it requires severely limiting carb intake.

 On the other hand, it’s definitely a good choice if you want to lose 10kg in one month.
-The reason why the matter of hemorrhoids on keto is relevant today is that this diet is extremely effective for weight loss.
+The reason why the matter of keto and hemorrhoids is relevant today is that this diet is extremely effective for weight loss.
 Most importantly, it helps you shed pounds fast because it literally pushes your body into the maximum fat-burning mode.

 To achieve this result, the ketogenic diet must consist of: